-The American Studies (AMST) program is an interdisciplinary major/minor that educates you for responsible leadership and a productive career.
+The American studies program is an interdisciplinary major and minor that educates you for responsible leadership and a productive career.
 Use multiple academic disciplines and perspectives to explore the complexity and diversity of this nation’s history, literature, and culture.
 Learn the role of ideas, discourse, and events in creating American culture.
 Examine the interplay of race, regional identity, politics, capitalism, globalization, and popular culture in developing an American identity.

 Courses throughout the major and minor develop five key themes: